Build a Chase Effect

 - Connect Pixel Position to second input of Add

-This creates an offset pattern - each fixture is at a different point in the animation.
+This creates an offset pattern: each fixture sits at a different point in the animation.

 Convert the animated value to a color: